 Gen Z's are the new generation slowly coming into the workforce.
 Therefore, their expectations and demands will differ significantly from those of prior generations.
 For instance, you might have a Gen X or Gen Y in the workforce who value a work-life balance and clear goals, unlike the newer generation who prioritize wellness and mental health above all else.

 The younger generation is tech-savvy as they were born at the cusp of a technological shift where there had been a slew of technological developments, compared to millennials or generation Y.

 As more workers from this generation enter the workforce, we can see a visible shift in the scope and nature of the working landscape.
-A report by Manpower projects that by the end of 2022, Gen Z will make up twenty-four percent of the workforce, and this percentage is expected to grow by six percent by 2030.
+According to reports, by the end of 2022 , Gen Z will make up twenty-four percent of the workforce, and this percentage is expected to grow by six percent by 2030.

 While quite many Gen Z's are slowly progressing into the workforce, there are still some who are currently in university today.
 In a few years, these people will make up a large number of the workforce.
 Thus, recruiters must become aware of this and prepare to attract them with a solid career portal.

 Not only is the workforce changing in terms of a generational shift of people currently contributing to the working landscape, but the pandemic also created a shift in demands and expectations.
 The younger workers' perceptions of the world and workforce have changed dramatically.
 As Gallup cites, many Gen Z's felt anger and frustration as finding a job that met their needs had become more challenging.